nemonik/hands-on-DevOps-gen2/README.md

 127.0.0.1 host.k3d.internal
 127.0.0.1 k3d-registry.nemonik.com
 ```

+`127.0.0.1` is your host's [loopback address](https://en.wikipedia.org/wiki/Localhost).
+The first entry, `host.k3d.internal` is the name the cluster refers to the host as, and `k3d-registry.nemonik.com` is entry for the private container reigstry.
+You will be making additional edits to this file so that your browser can resolve the fully qualified domains of the factory's long running tools.

 To use this class I will have provided you the password to decrypt the [vault](./vault) file containing Let's Encrypt cert and private key for the wildcard nemonik.com domain (`*.nemonik.com`) issued certificate or you will need to own a domain for which you can generate a wildcard SSL certificate for using Let's Encrypt/Certbot and then place the full certidicate chain and key into the vault file as I did.